our broadwater community | board of directors 2026

 If you feel there is an indication of red tide or any other water quality issue, please text Mel Moss at 727-276-9345.

-Click HERE to view Testing Results Site Map and HERE for more FWC information.hump day happy hour
+Click HERE to view Testing Results Site Map and HERE for more FWC information.

-If you are looking for an opportunity to meet your Broadwater neighbors, please attend Hump Day Happy Hour.
+Are you new to Broadwater and looking to meet your new neighbors?
+If so, the Hump Day Happy Hour is the place to be!
 This casual group was created by two neighbors that wanted to meet and socially connect with other Broadwater neighbors.
-The group has grown in popularity and is a fun time for all, especially if you are new to Broadwater.
-The group moves around to support local businesses and meets every other Wednesday from 5:45pm - ?
+The group moves around to support local businesses and meets monthly now on Wednesdays from 5:30 pm - ?.
+Locations will be posted here and announced via infolink email and Families of Broadwater Facebook page.

 Click HERE for more info.

-On March 8th, we will hold our annual Broadwater Neighborhood Garage Sale starting at 8 AM.
+On March 14th, we will hold our annual Broadwater Neighborhood Garage Sale starting at 8 AM.
 We will run ads in several places so get ready for throngs of shoppers.
-A map of participating homes will be available at www.broadwaterfl.org on March 7th for shoppers to print.
+A map of participating homes will be available here on March 13th for shoppers to print.
 Scan the QR Code or click HERE to add your home to the map.
-If you are not able to use the QR code, please contact Tom at 727-638-1421 by March 6th to register.

-December 23rd was a gorgeous night for a holiday parade as 13 carts (including two from Maximo Moorings) and a horse and buggy made their way through the streets of Broadwater to the delight of enthusiastic residents!!
-There were many great block parties along the route with some treating the parade entrants to some holiday spirits!
-Thanks to Sean & Jennifer Nyitray who had the top bid at the Holiday Party to ride the horse and carriage along with their daughter and grandson!
+December 23rd was a beautiful night for the holiday parade as 9 carts made their way through the streets of Broadwater to the delight of festive residents!!
+There were many great block parties along the route with some holiday spirits handed out to the delight of the parade entrants!
 The parade culminated at Tiki Docks with the awarding of the trophy and prizes for our top 3 vote getters.
-Thanks to Jeff and Alicia Joyner for organizing another great event, all of our participants for putting on a great show and the folks along the route who voted for their favorite cart.
+Thanks to Jeff and Alicia Joyner for organizing another great event, all of the participants for putting on a great show and the folks along the route who voted for their favorite cart.
 Thanks to David Smith and Erkki Taada for sharing some great photos!

 The top three carts were: